ccbogel/QualCoder/README.md

 ## INSTALLATION

 ### Prerequisites
-You will need to have a `python3.6` or newer version installed.
-You will also need to have a 64 bit `vlc` player installed.
+You will need to have a python3.6 or newer version installed and a 64 bit VLC player installed.

 ### Windows: